Steven Smith (astronaut)

 Steven Lee Smith (born December 30, 1958), is an American technology executive and a former NASA astronaut, being a veteran of four space flights covering 16 million miles and seven spacewalks, totaling 49 hours and 25 minutes.
-Smith’s spacewalk time places him in 14th on the all-time American and World spacewalk duration lists.
+Smith's spacewalk time places him in 14th on the all-time American and World spacewalk duration lists.

 Education

-Attended Bret Harte Middle School in San Jose, California and graduated from Leland High School, San Jose, California, in 1977; received a Bachelor of Science degree in electrical engineering in 1981; a Master of Science degree in electrical engineering in 1982; and a master’s degree in business administration in 1987.
+Attended Bret Harte Middle School in San Jose, California and graduated from Leland High School, San Jose, California, in 1977; received a Bachelor of Science degree in electrical engineering in 1981; a Master of Science degree in electrical engineering in 1982; and a Master of Business Administration in 1987.
 All three degrees are from Stanford University.

 Awards and honors

 NASA Outstanding Leadership Medal, NASA Space Flight Medal, NASA Exceptional Service Medal, IBM Outstanding Technical Achievement Award, IBM Outstanding Community Service Award.
 Seven-time high school and collegiate All-American in swimming and water polo.
 Two-time National Collegiate Athletic Association (NCAA) Champion at Stanford in water polo.
 Captain of the 1980 NCAA Championship team.
 Former Board Member of Special Olympics Texas.